 I wrote a short story for my parents for Christmas.
 I started it with the idea that I’d write it around our family and the silly traditions I love so well.
 And though some of that stuff made it in there, it mostly turned into some kind of queer YA Hallmark Christmas movie.
 With supernatural text messages.
 And so I give it to you, the internet, to make of it what you will.

 Stave one: Emmie’s text

 “What now?”
-I snapped as my phone buzzed for approximately the zillionth time this morning.
-This was followed by an immediate stab of guilt when I saw my sister’s name topping the notification on my lock screen.
+I was absolutely feeling snappy as my phone buzzed for the zillionth time that morning.
+Irritation shifted to guilt at the sight of my sister’s name at the top of my phone’s lock screen.

 Just got home, it read.
 Mom’s already put out the orange peel.

 “Home” was a generous word for the place Emmie was texting from, and I found myself typing before I could think better of it.

 Don’t call it that.

 I knew I was being petty, but the townhouse our parents had moved into over the summer was not home, and it never would be as far as I was concerned, no matter how many of my favorite holiday treats mom stuffed it with.

 I dreaded the long, scolding response that Emmie was definitely typing into her phone, but when the blinking ellipsis finally gave way to text, all it said was I wish you were here.

 The fact that I was not coming “home” for Christmas this year had been the subject of many tense conversations already, and none of those were conversations I felt like having again, so I tossed my phone into the backpack at my feet so that I wouldn’t be tempted to respond.
 When even the backpack started to feel too handy, I decided that this was a good time to see if Alex was up yet.